joe-p/Mithras-Contracts/README.md

 ## TODO

+### Switch to BLS12-381

+Currently the circuit uses BN254 and the baby jubjub curve.
+We should switch to BLS12-381 and the Bandersnatch curve which is a more modern curve that offers better security.

 ### ASA Support

 This should be relatively straightforward to implement and just requires a commitment to the ASA ID in each transaction.
 The main challenge is determining how MBR should work.